How Is Self-Injury Diagnosed?

 Cognitive behavioral therapy (CBT): may be used to help an individual learn to recognize and address triggering feelings in healthier ways.

-Dialectial Behaviooral Therapy (DBT): proven to be on of the most effective types of therapy for treating those who self-injure.
+Dialectical Behavior Therapy (DBT):): proven to be one of the most effective types of therapy for treating those who self-injure by teaching skills for tolerating emotional distress and coping with interpersonal or other stressful experiences.

 Post-traumatic stress therapies: